tbuehlmann/lappen/README.md

 # after
 ```

-In order to access the Filter currently being performed on a `:filter` action, call `current_filter`.
+In order to access the Filter currently being performed on a `:filter` action, call `filter`.

 Callbacks are available in subclasses dynamically.
 Defining a Callback in a superclass will make it available in its subclasses, even if they were already defined.